JopiOrtizUrra/Astronomia-Computacional/README.md

 - Recommended initial mass range: $0.08 M_\odot \leqM_{\text{init}}\leq 100 M_\odot$.

 ## Functions
 The functions we used are described detallied into the code.
-If ypu one to know more information about a function used the command function_name.help().
+If you one to know more information about a function used the command function_name.help().

 Despite its simplicity, this model provides a useful first approximation to the theoretical census of stars and remnants in a Milky Way–like galaxy and serves as a foundation for more advanced studies.